Joana311/web-scraping/notes.md

 ## Minor Bugs

     [ ] the scroll notifiers elements are not hiding correctly when there is no area to scroll.
+        * disabled for now *

     [ ] navigating forward from /[user] to /[user]/recent after recent was deleted takes you to a blank page because it cannot get the session i should handle this with a 404 page and then reroute.

+    [ ] adding an exercise when viewing a different workout (as in not current) doesnt return an error it instead it adds to the current workout.
+        (fix by changing the route to add via workout id and check if the workout is closed and return an error if it is)

 ## Todo